Pistachio Bread

 • Cranberry Pistachio Bread: Make this sweet bread recipe into the perfect holiday treat by adding cranberries to the bread mixture.
 Fold in ½ cup of fresh cranberries and ½ cup of pistachios into the batter to make the perfect blend of sweet and tart flavor and crunchy texture.
 You can also add orange zest to go with the holiday flavor of the cranberry bread recipe.

-• Glazed Pistachio Bread: For an extra layer of sweetness, top the Pistachio Bread recipe off with glaze.
+• Glazed Pistachio Bread: For an extra layer of sweetness, top the recipe off with glaze.
 Add 2 cups powdered sugar, 2 tablespoons melted unsalted butter, 1 teaspoon almond extract, 1 teaspoon vanilla extract, and 3-4 tablespoons of milk to a mixing bowl.
 Then whisk until the mixture is smooth and creamy.
 Drizzle the bread, and add chopped pistachios on top.
 Let the glaze set before slicing and serving the bread recipe.

 More Quick Bread Recipes

-Pistachio Bread pin
+Bread pin image

 About the Author: Sabrina Snyder